ARM-software/abi-aa/design-documents/buildattr64-rationale.rst

 - Relocatable links such as ``ld -r``.
 A relocatable link takes one or more relocatable object files, producing a single output relocatable object file.
 The static linker can merge the build attributes of each input relocatable object file.
+If the relocatable object produced by ``ld -r`` is consumed by a static linker some information may be lost compared to linking the individual relocatable objects that were the inputs to ``ld -r``.

 Multiple subsections with similar properties